hugocbp/job_hunt_assistant_rails/README.md

 ## Demo

-Demo app live at [Heroku](http://hugocbp-job-search-assistant.herokuapp.com) (might take a while to start for the first time).
+Demo app live at [Heroku](http://hugocbp-job-hunt-assistant.herokuapp.com) (might take a while to start for the first time).

 ## Instructions

 1. Download
 2. Run `bundle`
-3. Run `yarn install`
-4. Start Postgres server
+3. Start Postgres server
-5. Run `rails db:migrate`
+4. Run `rails db:migrate`
-6. (OPTIONAL) Seed the database with `rails db:seed`
+5. (OPTIONAL) Seed the database with `rails db:seed`
-7. Start the server with `rails s`
+6. Start the server with `rails s`
-8. Access the application at `http://localhost:3000`
+7. Access the application at `http://localhost:3000`

 ## Tests